-Now that I’ve searched and found a couple of interesting Pages, it’s time to add them to an Interest List.
+Now that I’ve searched and found a couple of interesting pages, it’s time to add them to a Facebook Interest List.

-In the pop up box that follows, I’ll click on next.
-I then give the List a fitting name and choose whether I want the list to be public, available to my friends or just available to me.
-By clicking on Done I have now created my list and I can now very easily add more Pages to this list by visiting their Facebook Page, clicking the gear Icon and adding the Page to my new list.
+In the pop-up box that follows, I’ll click on 'Next'.
+I will then give the Facebook List a fitting name and select whether I want it to be public, available to my friends or just available to me.
+By clicking on 'Done' I have now created my list and I can easily add more pages by visiting their Facebook page, clicking the gear icon and simply adding it.

 Step 3: Engage!

-If you have followed the steps in this blog post, you now have an Interest List that is full of interesting Pages for you and your brand.
-So what can you do with it?
+If you've followed the steps in this article, you now have a full Facebook Interest List that is full of insightful pages for you and your brand.
+So, what exactly can you do with it?
+To name a few:

-Be a part of the discussions that happens on posts by Pages in your Interest lists by posting valuable and engaging posts as your Facebook Page.
-By showing your knowledge and adding value to the discussions, more users will see your Page, find you interesting and like your Page.
+Be a part of the discussions that happen on posts by sending out valuable and engaging content as your company Facebook page.
+By showing your knowledge and adding value to the discussions, more potential customers will see your page, engage with your content and return to your page.

-What’s engaging your audience?
+What is engaging your target audience?
 Are there any particular posts in your list that engage a lot of users?
 Do you have anything interesting to add on the subject?
-Post about the topic on your Page, add your interesting opinions and see how your fans interact with the topic.
+Post about the topic on your page, add interesting opinions and see how potential customers interact with the topic.
 This will allow for more informed and strategic Marketing and Facebook ads further down the line.

-By adding your opinions and comments on posts that your fans find interesting, you engage with your fans and you get the chance to find new followers.
+By adding your opinions and comments on posts that your fans find interesting, you engage with your current fans and get the chance to find new followers.
 Be sure to use your opportunities wisely.
 Use this tool to understand current and potential audiences.
 Post smart and relevant content that is interesting to your current target demographic and analyse how they engage with it.

-Do you use Interest Lists?
-What do you think of the tips given in this blog post?
+Do you use Facebook Interest Lists?
+What do you think of the steps given in this blog post?